Home

 • Expense accounts: Money spent on things for the business, such as payroll, advertising, insurance, and rent

-A unique account number and name represent each in a company’s chart of accounts.
-The double-entry system ensures that every financial transaction affects at least two accounts, with one account debited and another credited.
-This system provides a complete and accurate record of a business’s financial transactions and helps businesses to make informed decisions based on their financial data.
+A unique account number and name represent each account in a company’s chart of accounts.
+The double-entry system ensures every financial transaction affects at least two accounts, with one account debited and another credited.
+This system helps ensure accuracy and prevent fraud by providing checks and balances for every transaction.

 Does accounting software use double-entry bookkeeping?

 If you regret not taking that accounting class in college, there’s good news.
-Most software systems use double-entry, so you don’t have to make all these calculations manually.
-But, as a business owner, it is still essential to understand how the double-entry accounting system works and why you’re using it, even if your accounting software is doing all the work.
+Most accounting software systems use double-entry, so you don’t have to select each account manually.
+But, as a business owner, it is still a good idea to understand how the double-entry accounting system works and why you’re using it, even if your accounting software does all the work.

 Why your business should use the double-entry system

-Double-entry accounting is too beneficial to put off if you run a public company or private business.
+Double-entry accounting is beneficial whether you run a public company or a private business.
 But what do you gain from the double-entry system aside from balanced books?
 Here are the main benefits of double-entry bookkeeping.

 #1: Get a more accurate picture of your financials

 Most businesses use double-entry accounting because it offers a complete recording of financial transactions.
-Since every financial transaction has to be recorded into two accounts, you know that every transaction is accurately reflected in the financial records.
+Since every financial transaction has to be recorded into two accounts, you know the financial records accurately reflect every transaction.
 An in-depth recording like this provides a comprehensive view of your financial activity and accurate financial reporting across your balance sheet, income statement, and cash flow statement.

 #2: Stay compliant with U.S. regulations